-As 2020 has brought no sort of talent shortage, recruitment firms like our agency will want to focus a lot on their client relationships.
+As 2020 has brought no sort of talent shortage, recruitment firms and recruitment advisory like our agency will want to focus a lot on their client relationships.
 As this has always been a top priority for most, it will be especially important in 2021.
 You want to be creative and propose new solutions that will benefit them and you.

 During the COVID-19 this year, many companies were forced to reform their recruitment strategies.
 Companies are trying their best to find a way to continue with their recruitment process.
 It can include the traditional way of recruiting candidates that are phone calls and emails.
 They are still an essential part.
 But now, every company is dependent on video interviews to select the candidates, and the trends will remain in the highlight in the coming years.
 Employers are turning towards video interviews: